In celebration of the last week of October, aka my favorite week for fashion, I wrote a guide to creating wearable witchy outfits!

 (The above is from @jerianie’s account which is seasonally aesthetic and not just fall and I generally quite enjoy it and other seasonal aesthetic accounts, despite the rib)

 One reason I personally love the whole witchy style thing is that the archetype of the witch is the hag/crone/wise woman/village weirdo.
 Embrace all the shapes!
 All the quirks!
 Not traditionally flattering?
 Doesn’t matter!
-Despite what Pinterest may turn up,

 These could all get their own post, but here are a couple of examples of styles that I think fall under the witchy style umbrella.
 The commonalities are they are all feminine, powerful and/or creepy, and have a left-behind-in-time aesthetic.